oban-bg/oban/guides/testing/testing_workers.md

 end
 ```

-Jobs are just Ecto schemas, and therefore structs.
-There isn't anything magical
+Jobs are Ecto schemas, and therefore structs.
+There isn't anything magical about
-about them!
-Explore the `Oban.Job` documentation to see all of the types and
+them!
+Explore the `Oban.Job` documentation to see all of the types and fields
-fields available for testing.
+available for testing.